SpacePengwin/network_health_logger/README.md

     ```
     $ python3 network_health_logger/src/network_health.py
     ```

+Alternatively, you can download the executable on the Releases page.

 # Usage
 This tool will default to submitting all results to Datadog as metric values.
 This requires you to have your Datadog API key set as an environment variable: